-One really cool trick that you can do is use a battery to start a fire.
-Note that doing this will drain the battery, so don’t do this if you actually need the battery!
+One cool trick you can use is a battery to start a fire.
+Note that doing this will drain the battery, so don’t do this if you need the battery!

 You will need a battery and something which is metal but can ignite.
-Steel wool is the best option, but not everyone will have it laying around.
-A gum wrapper also works really well and is probably easier to find.
+Steel wool is the best option, but not everyone has it lying around.
+A gum wrapper also works well and is probably easier to find.

 Take your steel wool (or metal gum wrapper cut into a thin strip) and touch it to both ends of the battery.
 A spark will form instantly and ignite the steel wool.
 Quickly use this to light your tinder.

-If the steel wool doesn’t light right away for some reason (like your battery juice is low), you can create sparks by rubbing the steel wool on the battery ends.
+If the steel wool doesn’t light immediately, you can create sparks by rubbing the steel wool on the battery ends.

-It will cause current to go through the wires and heat them up until they ignite.
+It will cause current to go through the wires and heat them until they ignite.

-You can also take a piece of metal, like a paperclip, and rub it against both ends of a battery at the same time.
-Sparks will form and these sparks can be used to light tinder.
+You can also take a piece of metal, like a paperclip, and rub it against both ends of a battery simultaneously.
+Sparks will form and can be used to light tinder.

 14. Fire Piston/Fire Syringe

 A fire piston is an airtight cylinder with a plunger in it.
-When you push down on the plunger, it creates a huge amount of pressure.
-The pressure creates heat, which can be transferred to tinder.
+When you push down on the plunger, it creates a considerable amount of pressure.
+The pressure produces heat, which can be transferred to tinder.

 There are a bunch of different ways to make fire pistons at home.
 You don’t even need any unique materials.
 So, you could build one of these in a SHTF situation where you run out of lighter fluid.

 Below is a video showing how to make a mini DIY fire piston.
-There are plenty of other ways to do it, so check out other videos and tutorials.
+There are many other ways to do it, so check out other videos and tutorials.

 15. Instant Cold Pack, Zinc Powder, Salt, and Water

-Got an instant cold pack in your first aid kit?
-Then you can use it to start a fire.
+Have you got an instant cold pack in your first aid kit?
+Then, you can use it to start a fire.